 The connection delete request is used to initiate the deletion of a connection.
-The UNI-C initiating connection deletion, however, should maintain the connection control state and the corresponding client should maintain the data plane until after the connection deletion has been acknowledged.
+If the connection deletion is being initiated by a UNI-C, then this UNI-C should maintain the connection control state and the corresponding client should maintain the data plane until after the connection deletion has been acknowledged.
 This avoids alarms being generated by the client at the other end of the connection.
 The UNI-C terminating the connection deletion request may delete the connection state upon receipt of the connection delete request (the corresponding client may delete the data plane state).